 Horizontal axis wind turbines, also shortened to HAWT, are the common style that most of us think of when we think of a wind turbine.
 A HAWT has a similar design to a windmill, it has blades that look like a propeller that spin on the horizontal axis.

 Horizontal axis wind turbines have the main rotor shaft and electrical generator at the top of a tower, and they must be pointed into the wind.
-Small turbines are pointed by a simple wind vane placed square with the rotor (blades), while large turbines generally use a wind sensor coupled with a servo motor.
+Small turbines are pointed by a simple wind vane placed square with the rotor (blades), while large turbines generally use a wind sensor coupled with a servo motor to turn the turbine into the wind.
 Most large wind turbines have a gearbox, which turns the slow rotation of the rotor into a faster rotation that is more suitable to drive an electrical generator.

 Since a tower produces turbulence behind it, the turbine is usually pointed upwind of the tower.
 Wind turbine blades are made stiff to prevent the blades from being pushed into the tower by high winds.
 Additionally, the blades are placed a considerable distance in front of the tower and are sometimes tilted up a small amount.

-Downwind machines have been built, despite the problem of turbulence, because they don't need an additional mechanism for keeping them in line with the wind, and because in high winds, the blades can be allowed to bend which reduces their swept area and thus their wind resistance.
+Downwind machines have been built, despite the problem of turbulence, because they don't need an additional mechanism for keeping them in line with the wind.
+Additionally, in high winds the blades can be allowed to bend which reduces their swept area and thus their wind resistance.
 Since turbulence leads to fatigue failures, and reliability is so important, most HAWTs are upwind machines.

 - The tall tower base allows access to stronger wind in sites with wind shear.
 In some wind shear sites, every ten meters up the wind speed can increase by 20% and the power output by 34%.